Delivering on the promise of genetic medicine to detect and cure disease.

 Mammoth Biosciences is harnessing the diversity of nature to power the next generation of CRISPR products.
 Through its discovery of novel CRISPR systems, the company is enabling the full potential of its platform to read and write the code of life.
-With a distinguished team including co-founder and CRISPR-Cas gene editing co-inventor Jennifer Doudna, Mammoth is addressing challenges across healthcare, agriculture, environmental monitoring, biodefense, and more.
+With a distinguished team including co-founder and CRISPR-Cas genome editing co-inventor Jennifer Doudna, Mammoth is addressing challenges across healthcare, agriculture, environmental monitoring, biodefense, and more.

 Our leadership team is comprised of cutting edge scientific research and business achievement.

 Dr. Trevor Martin founded Mammoth Biosciences with the mission to enable the next generation of CRISPR-based synthetic biology products across therapeutics and diagnostics, including a novel class of affordable, effective, and rapid CRISPR-enabled molecular diagnostics that allow individuals worldwide to better understand their health and a novel family of CRISPR Cas14 proteins that can enable in-vivo editing.